d1b1/revenueCISO/notes.md

     </h5>
     <p>
-        These articles are written to give CEOs and Founders with think about, plan and prepare for the good and bad of getting cyber ready.
+        These articles are written to give CEOs and Founders with think about, plan and prepare for the good and bad of getting cyber-ready.
     </p>
 </div>